 - Gigs when you eventually pick them up

 - Pick up a fresh new piece of equipment?
 Post an unboxing photo!

 - Manage to fix that rattle in your speaker cabinet?
 Share your relief and triumph!

 - Working on a business card?
 Reach out directly and ask for feedback

-By following the above framework I’ve built enough of an online presence that I now get booked through cold leads on sites like Gigmasters, going off of nothing other than my digital calling card.
+By following the above framework I’ve built enough of an online presence that I can get booked through cold leads on sites like Gigmasters, going off of nothing other than my digital calling card.

 Once your talent and networking becomes good enough you’ll be getting a large majority of your gigs through word of mouth alone.

 Once you start getting gigs: What to charge